scipy-conference/scipy_proceedings/papers/orhan_eroglu/00_geocat.rst

 community involvement at any level of the project lifecycle alongside having the whole software stack open-sourced.

-GeoCAT has seven Python tools for geoscientific computation and visualization, which are built on cornerstone Pangeo :cite:`pangeo18` packages such as Xarray :cite:`xarray17`, and Dask :cite:`dask15`, as well as Jupyter Notebooks.
+GeoCAT has seven Python tools for geoscientific computation and visualization.
+These tools are built upon the Pangeo :cite:`pangeo18` ecosystem.
+In particular, they rely upon Xarray :cite:`xarray17`, and Dask :cite:`dask15`, as well as Jupyter Notebooks.
 Dask compatibility allows the GeoCAT functions to scale from personal laptops to high performance computing (HPC) systems such as NCAR’s Casper, Cheyenne, and upcoming Derecho clusters :cite:`ams22craker`.
 Additionally, GeoCAT also utilizes Numba, an open source just-in-time (JIT) compiler :cite:`numba`, to translate Python and NumPy code into machine codes in order to get faster executions wherever possible.

 Briefly, GeoCAT-comp houses computational operators for applications ranging from regridding and interpolation, to climatology and meteorology.
 GeoCAT-examples